DeaconDesperado/mandos/README.md

 Calling save will trigger an upsert, so new models can be created just by calling the model constructor and then calling `save` on the new instance.

-Likewise, an object can be deleted from the collection by calling the `destroy(i)` method
+Likewise, an object can be deleted from the collection by calling the `destroy()` method

 	$chicago->destroy()